Aliases for SPTSSB Gene

 GeneCards Summary for SPTSSB Gene

 SPTSSB (Serine Palmitoyltransferase Small Subunit B) is a Protein Coding gene.
-Among its related pathways are Metabolism and Sphingolipid metabolism.
-GO annotations related to this gene include serine C-palmitoyltransferase activity.
-An important paralog of this gene is SPTSSA.
+Diseases associated with SPTSSB include Hereditary Sensory And Autonomic Neuropathy Type 1 and Phosphoglycerate Dehydrogenase Deficiency.
+Among its related pathways are Sphingolipid metabolism and Metabolism.
+Gene Ontology (GO) annotations related to this gene include serine C-palmitoyltransferase activity.

 Stimulates the activity of serine palmitoyltransferase (SPT).
 The composition of the serine palmitoyltransferase (SPT) complex determines the substrate preference, complexes with this subunit showing a clear preference for longer acyl-CoAs.
 The SPTLC1-SPTLC2-SPTSSB complex shows a strong preference for C18-CoA substrate, while the SPTLC1-SPTLC3-SPTSSB isozyme displays an ability to use a broader range of acyl-CoAs, without apparent preference.
 May play a role in signal transduction.